jacquesboitreaud/OptiMol/optim/README.md

-# Bayesian optimization in chemical space
+# Bayesian optimization in chemical space :

+We use Bayesian Optimization in latent space as a baseline molecular optimization process.
 To reproduce the Bayesian Optimization benchmarks on clogP optimization :

 unzip the 250k zinc molecules dataset in /data : unzip 250k_zinc.zip